Open-EO/openeo-processes/README.md

 # openEO processes

-openEO develops interoperable processes for to big Earth observation cloud processing.
+openEO develops interoperable processes for big Earth observation cloud processing.
 This repository contains the process specifications.
 Each process is specified in a separate JSON file, which conforms to the corresponding API process schema.

 ## Versions